-Applicants must either have obtained a qualifying law degree, passed the Graduate Diploma in Law or otherwise have satisfied the Bar Council requirements to embark on the vocational stage of training.
-In addition, all students are required to join one of the four Inns of Court before they commence the BPTC.
+Applicants must either have obtained a Qualifying Law Degree, passed the Graduate Diploma in Law or otherwise have satisfied the Bar Standards Board requirements to embark on the vocational stage of training.
+All students are required to join one of the four Inns of Court before they commence the BPTC.

 Months of entry

 The Bar Professional Training Course (BPTC) is the vocational stage of training for those who wish to become a barrister in England and Wales.
 It acts as the bridge between the academic study of law and the practice of law, enabling you to move from the classroom to the courtroom.

 As the largest law school in the North East region we pride ourselves in offering excellent training to help you to secure pupillage and prepare you for life as a barrister.
 Throughout your course, you’ll use outstanding facilities including a dedicated legal practice library a suite of mock courtrooms and access to an impressive range of options, including the Student Law Office*, winner of the Queen’s Anniversary Prize

 By the end of the BPTC you’ll be equipped with the skills and knowledge necessary for a successful career at the Bar.

 *Please note that the Student Law Office option is limited to 12 BPTC students per year.

 Information for international students

 Northumbria University applies the Bar Standards Board language requirement strictly.
 Please ensure that you read it carefully and understand the consequences of enrolling on the course if you do not satisfy the language requirement.

 - 0191 227 4453